-The XXZChain and XXZChain2 work only with the Chain as lattice, since they are derived from the NearestNeighborModel.
-This allows to use them for TEBD in 1D (yeah!), but we can't get the MPO for DMRG on a e.g. a Square lattice cylinder - although it's intuitively clear, what the Hamiltonian there should be: just put the nearest-neighbor coupling on each bond of the 2D lattice.
+The XXZChain and XXZChain2 work only with the Chain as lattice, since they are derived from the NearestNeighborMode1.
+This allows to use them for TEBD in 1D (yeah!), but we can't get the MPO for DMRG on (for example) a Square lattice cylinder - although it's intuitively clear, what the Hamiltonian there should be: just put the nearest-neighbor coupling on each bond of the 2D lattice.